 Around the garden, hundreds of buds appear on the lush, dense foliage of the roses.
-Each day more blooms pop out, too, after the recent rains and cool weather slowed the process.
-But now the weather is warmer, and the first Spring flush is almost here.
+Each day more blooms pop out, but after the recent rains and cool weather the process has slowed down.
+The weather is warmer now, and the first Spring flush is almost here.
 In some ways, it feels like waiting for an orchestra to begin.
 It is pretty exciting this year because we are always home and can see the development, and also, it is such a bumper year.

 The season has all the beginnings of the best I have seen since the garden began.
-It’s not only roses either there are blooms everywhere from Strelitzia, Petunias, Gerberas, Baby’s Breath, Pelargoniums, to Sage, Thyme, Lavender, Rosemary, May Bush, and the Iris are all in bloom.
+It’s not only roses, there are blooms everywhere from Strelitzia, Petunias, Gerberas, Baby’s Breath, Pelargoniums, to Sage, Thyme, Lavender, Rosemary, May Bush, and the Iris are all in bloom.

 All my Pierre de Ronsard roses are in large pots but it is actually a climber so can be planted by an arch or pergola and will grow to 300 cm.

 Who was Pierre de Ronsard?
 He was a 16th-century poet born in 1524 to 1585 and known as The Prince of Poets, which adds a romantic sense to this magnificent popular rose.
 The World Federation of Rose Societies awarded this rose -World’s Most Popular Rose in 2006.

 Joseph’s Coat continues to dazzle with more blooms coming out each day.
 This rose likes extra nutrients and responds well to regular feeding that keeps the blooms deep red-orange colour.
 It is delightful.
 Yesterday, I added fresh potting mix to the three large pots these roses are growing in because when planted I was a bit short and topped up with the super mulch, whofulngdung then fed with sudden impact.
 I expect bright blooms for months to come in return.